LxtteDev/search-this/README.md

 ```
 ## License
 The MIT License (MIT)

-Do with this what you want.
+Fork it, cry when you read it, give up trying to understand it.
+Do whatever you want with this.

 ## Support
 If you really like this project please consider [buying me a coffee](https://www.buymeacoffee.com/lxttedeveloper).